-Bottom Line: Inequitable conduct is an often raised defense but rarely successful.
+Updated: January 20, 2022 Bottom Line: Inequitable conduct is an often raised defense but rarely successful.
 As such, the courts have been shifting the burden of providing inequitable conduct so that the courts can get to the merits of the case more often.
-The failure to disclose material information to the patent office that may lead the examiner to reject a patent application during patent … [Read more...]
+The failure to disclose material information to the patent office (preferably through an information disclosure … [Read more...]

 Inequitable conduct is a defense to patent infringement and occurs when the applicant for patent breaches the applicant’s duty of condor and good faith to the USPTO in prosecuting the patent application.